bugBuster42/Codexial/README.md

 # Codexial Project

 ## Description
-Codexial is a project developed as a two-day solo exercise.
-It's designed as an application for pharmacy representatives, enabling them to record the number of boxes sold in a pharmacy each day.
-The application also includes an admin panel for reviewing these sales data.
+Codexial is a project that was initially developed as a two-day solo exercise and will be continued as a personal project.
+It is envisioned as an application for pharmacy representatives to record daily sales of boxes in pharmacies.
+The application is also intended to include an admin panel for sales data review.
+Currently, not all desired functionalities are implemented or fully operational, but the project is set to evolve, with plans to enhance and expand its features in the future.

 ## Getting Started